Xaphedo/Stoneshard-CraftableArrows/README.md

 - **Charred-tip Arrows and Bolts:** wood-only projectiles with fire-hardened tips, made from sticks at a campfire.
 They're weak, they're cheap, and they can be used as the shafts for battle-worthy arrows and bolts.
 - **Arrowheads:** all the three vanilla types, leafshaped, broadhead, and bodkin.
 They stack to 100 and can be bought and found in many different places.
 They make for convenient loot.
 - **Hide Glue:** necessary for gluing arrowheads onto charred-tip arrows or bolts, producing the respective ammo.
 Can be bought from tailors and, in smaller quantities, carpenters.
+- **Trader Stack-Splitting:** it is impossible, in the vanilla game, to purchase part of a stack from a trader.
+This mod fixes that.
+- **Variable Trader Stacks:** it is also impossible, in the vanilla game, for traders to genuinely have highly variable amounts of stackable items in their inventory.
+This mod fixes that, too.

 Download the compiled file (not updated to v2 yet) [on Nexus Mods](https://www.nexusmods.com/stoneshard/mods/32/).